ramytanios/nix-config/README.md

 sudo mv /etc/nix/nix.conf /etc/nix/.nix-darwin.bkp.nix.conf
 ```

-5. Clone this repo, `cd` into it, then build and activate with one command:
+5. Clone this repo, `cd` into it, then build and activate with the following commands:
 ```bash
 nix run .#rebuild-macos # system configuration nix run .#hm-switch-macos # dotfiles and home configuration